-52. Service Stations
+52. SERVICE STATIONS

-The following requirements shall apply to all proposed service stations:
+The following requirements shall apply to all proposed service stations;

-- (a) All gasoline pumps shall be located on pump islands designed for such purpose, and to which automobiles may gain access from either side. - (b) Pump islands shall be set back at least 4 metres from the front lot line.

-(c) Accesses shall not be less than 7 metres wide and shall be clearly marked, and where a service station is located on a corner lot, the minimum distance between an access and the intersection of street lines at the junction shall be 10 metres and the lot line between entrances shall be clearly indicated.
+- (a) All gasoline pumps shall be located on pump islands designed for such purpose, and to which automobiles may gain access from either side. - (b) Pump islands shall be set back at least 4 meters from the front lot line. - (c) Accesses shall not be less than 7 meters wide and shall be clearly marked, and where a service station is located on a corner lot, the minimum distance between an access and the intersection of street lines at the junction shall be 10 meters and the lot line between entrances shall be clearly indicated.

-53. Side Yards
+53. SIDEYARD

-A sideyard which shall be kept clear of obstruction shall be provided on the exposed sides of every building in order to provide access for the maintenance of that building.
+A side yard which shall be kept clear of obstruction shall be provided on the exposed sides of every building in order to provide access for the maintenance of that building.